AI Image Generation

 }

-If you need a square or unusual canvas, do not guess.
-Validate the custom size before calling the API.
+If you need a square, portrait, or unusual canvas, do not guess.
+Pick one of the popular examples or validate the custom size before calling the API.

 Valid GPT Image 2 4K size rules